 Strategy Selection in Secondary School

-Exam technique represents crucial conditional knowledge.
+Exam technique represents important conditional knowledge.
 Learners learn when to show working (maths problem worth 3 marks) versus when to provide brief answers (multiple choice questions).
 They develop timing awareness: spending 2 minutes on 2-mark questions but 15 minutes on extended response items.

 Flavell & Paris Framework: The Complete Metacognitive Knowledge System